 It’s no longer enough to just have a great product – you also need to sell consumers on your brand.
 More than ever, prospects want to know about a company and the people behind it before doing business.

 One effective way to educate prospects about your brand values is by producing a video that tells the story of your brand.
 These types of videos inform prospects about what your company does and tells the story of who you are.
 These stories appeal to a prospect’s emotions and help them form a stronger connection with your brand.

 Check out our recent blog post about brand storytelling or watch the Dropbox video below that explains who they are and what they do:

 43% of B2B buyers will use videos to research a product or service for their business (source).
 While product sheets list the features of your product, they’re often very boring.
 Instead, demonstrate how to use your product in a short video.

 Not only is this more entertaining for your prospect, but our brains are able to process visual content much faster than words, increasing the likeliness that the information you’re providing them will stick.
 And best of all?
 Videos that explain your product can boost conversion rates by 20% (source).

 Check out a quick Salesforce demo below.
 It covers the most important information about the company’s products in less than two minutes.

 More than 70% of Americans reference online reviews to inform their buying decisions (source).
 Testimonial and case study videos highlight the successes of your best customers.
 These videos inform your prospects about how great your product or service is and helps them visualize what it’s like to work with your company.

 Check out the Hootsuite video below for a great example of a case study video:

 According to one recent report, consumers are 27x more likely to click on advertisements containing a video compared to standard banner ads (source).
+Video advertising doesn’t have to require a big budget production.
 To incorporate video into your advertising strategy, simply repurpose clips from your existing video content.